PriyaD17/Agentic_Evaluation_Framework/README.md

     ```

 ## Accomplishments & Issues Faced
-During this hackathon, we built the entire pipeline from scratch.
+During this hackathon, the entire pipeline was built from scratch.
 A key challenge was evolving our evaluation metric from simple "accuracy" to "helpfulness" after discovering that powerful AI judges are very literal.
 By refining our prompts and our logic, we created a more robust and insightful system.